 James has volunteered with Men’s Referral Service since 2009, starting as a telephone counsellor and has been a Management Committee/Board of Governance member with No to Violence since 2012.
 James is a social worker who operates a private practice and works in both palliative care and as a men’s behaviour change facilitator.
 He was previously a Family Violence Case Investigator with the Coroners Court of Victoria.
 James has extensive experience working with people with disabilities, disadvantaged young people and in the homelessness sector.
 He has held a number leadership roles with organisations including Anglicare Victoria and Melbourne Citymission.
-James provides governance support to a number of other community organisations/groups and is a director for of CommUnity Plus and C-Collective – an organisation he founded – and has previously been a President of Interchange Victoria.
+James provides governance support to a number of other community organisations/groups and is a director for of CommUnity Plus and C-Collective – an organisation he founded – and previously the President of Interchange Victoria.

 James has a strong commitment to social justice, community development and accountable governance in community organisations.
-He enjoys working with the talented people who work hard to ensure NTV meets its vision and values, stating, “It has been a pleasure to work with people, both staff and volunteers, who put the community and the organisation first and have shown so much commitment to our work.”
+He enjoys working with the talented people who work hard to ensure No to Violence meets its vision and values, stating, “It has been a pleasure to work with people, both staff and volunteers, who put the community and the organisation first and have shown so much commitment to our work.”

 Janet Jukes, Deputy Chair

 Janet is the Deputy Chair of No to Violence and CEO of LifeWorks Relationship Counselling and Education Services.
 Janet has extensive experience in the community human services sector in both management, service delivery and policy in several fields including youth and family services, homelessness, family violence, community legal sector, and research, and undertaken various leadership and senior management roles at The Salvation Army, Youth Affairs Council of Vic, Youth Development Australia, Fitzroy Legal Service, and the AIDS Council of NSW.